DaleOrders/AWS-Study-Notes/README.md

 **GROUPS ARE NOT A TRUE IDENTITY**
 **THEY CAN'T BE REFERENCED AS A PRINCIPAL IN A POLICY**

-An S3 Resource cannot grant access to a group, it is not an identity.
+A S3 Resource cannot grant access to a group, it is not an identity.
-Groups are used to allow permissions to be assigned to IAM users.
+Groups are only used to allow permissions to be assigned to IAM users.

 ### 1.3.4.
 IAM Roles